 The most dangerous knife is the knife you cannot see.
 For that reason it is important to keep knives out of dish tubs or sinks.
-Create a designated tub for dirty knives in the workplace or have employees who are using the knives personally clean them after use.
+Create a designated tub for dirty knives or have employees who are using the knives personally clean them after use.

-Before you give the keys to the knives to your staff ensure they are trained on proper knife usage.
-This includes:
+Before you give knives to your staff ensure they are trained on proper knife usage.

 - Cutting away from the body and not toward,

-- When walking through a busy kitchen with a knife in your hand, always keep the blade pointed down and carry it close to your body
+- When walking through a busy truck with a knife in your hand, always keep the blade pointed down and carry it close to your body

 - Always hand a knife by holding the non-sharpened side of the knife and extending the handle to a person